-Ben Darfler, Director of Engineering, Honeycomb.io, and Jon Kern, the co-author of Agile Manifesto from the Adaptavist Group will be discussing Developer Experience [DevEx] drivers, metrics, and practices in this area, as my guests on the upcoming webinar.
+Ben Darfler, Director of Engineering, Honeycomb.io, and Jon Kern, the co-author of Agile Manifesto from the Adaptavist Group are discussing Developer Experience [DevEx] drivers, metrics, and practices in this area, as my guests on the webinar.

-Here’s the link to webinar recording, and below are key highlights from the webinar and some of the topics we planned to cover.
+Here’s the link to webinar recording, and below are key highlights from the webinar and some of the topics covered.

 Here are the key takeaways from our conversation on Developer Experience during the webinar.